 Building on their work with linear, quadratic, and exponential functions, students extend their repertoire of functions to include polynomial, rational, and radical functions.
-Students work closely with the expressions that define the functions and continue to expand and hone their abilities to model situations and to solve equations, including solving quadratic equations over the set of complex numbers and solving exponential equations using the properties of logarithms.
+Students work closely with the expressions that define the functions, and continue to expand and hone their abilities to model situations and to solve equations, including solving quadratic equations over the set of complex numbers and solving exponential equations using the properties of logarithms.
 This course will culminate in the New York State Regents Common Core Algebra 2 Exam.
 NCAA Approved Offered at all High Schools

-MAT 310A ALGEBRA 2A (YEAR 1) (1 Credit)
+MAT 310A ALGEBRA 2A COMMON CORE (YEAR 1) (1 Credit)

-Prerequisites: Algebra 1, Geometry
+Prerequisites: CC Algebra 1, CC Geometry

-This is the first year of a two-year course that prepares students to take the Algebra 2 Regents Examination after year two (Algebra 2B).
-This two-year course is an alternative to Algebra 2, which prepares students for the NYS Algebra 2 Regents Examination in one year.
-The first year of this course focuses on an in-depth understanding of functions and equations, including functions, their inverses, transformations of functions, and building new functions from other functions.
-The types of functions and equations studied in depth include polynomial, rational, radical, exponential, and logarithmic functions.
-NCAA Approved for 1⁄2 math credit.
-Offered at all High Schools
+This is the first year of a two year course that prepares students to take the CC Algebra 2 Regents Examination.
+This two year course is an alternative to CC Algebra 2, which prepares students for the Common Core Algebra 2 Regents Examination in one year.
+The first year of this course focuses on an in depth understanding of functions and equations, including functions, their inverses, transformations of functions, and building new functions from old ones.
+The types of functions and equations studied in depth include polynomial, rational, radical, exponential and logarithmic functions.
+This course may be the culminating course in high school mathematics for students who take it in their senior year.
+NCAA Approved Offered at all High Schools